 2.5 Data Analysis

-I employed thematic analysis as a research of analyzing the information.
+The study employed thematic analysis as a research of analyzing the information.
 Using this approach, I thoroughly examined the information to find themes, core ideas, and patterns.
 It was conducted using manual approaches.
 Manual methods involve coding and categorizing the content to extract meaningful insights (Hase, 2021; Knorr & Pentzold, 2024).

 This study about the life experiences of male kindergarten teachers in a workplace dominated by women is an excellent fit for content analysis.
 Using a conventional content analysis approach, without using any pre-existing theories or frameworks, I methodically examined the textual material gathered from observations or interviews in order to pinpoint essential themes, patterns, and meanings that surfaced straight from the data.
 This inductive approach allowed me to gain rich, contextual insights into male teachers' unique challenges, perceptions, and coping strategies in this environment.
 By carefully coding the data and categorizing the content, I uncovered this underrepresented group's nuanced experiences and perspectives, providing valuable contributions to the literature on gender dynamics in early childhood education.
 This study, which examined the experiences of male kindergarten instructors in a workplace dominated by women, was well-suited for content analysis, as it allowed for a structured and rigorous analysis of their narratives and perspectives.